Paul Afoko: Politics

 Afoko agitated against the union government idea during the regime of General Ignatius Kutu Acheampong in the 1970s as well as against the overthrow of Dr. Hilla Limann by J.J.
 Rawlings in the 1980s.
 He was jailed by the PNDC for his agitations but managed to escape to the United Kingdom where he stayed in exile for a number of years before returning to Ghana in 2000.

 During the 2007 contest to select NPP's candidate for the Ghanaian Presidency, Afoko was ushered out of NPP congress grounds in the University of Ghana by the police after he was attacked by others and accused ally of Alan Kyeremanteng, one of the contestants and was further accused of sharing money to delegates.

 He won the contest for party chairmanship on 12 April 2014 at a party congress held in Tamale, Ghana's northern regional capital.

 He was suspended by the party after some party members petitioned the disciplinary committee of the party.
 Mr. Afoko disputed both the basis and the legality of the suspension and has taken the issue to court.
 Subsequent to his suspension, the party's general secretary, Kwabena Agyapong, as well as one vice chairman, Sammy Crabbe, were also suspended through a similar process.
 Afoko and Crabbe filed processes in the court disputing their suspensions.

+In October 2025, he announced his intention to run for the chairmanship position of the New Patriotic Party again.
+His decision stirred may conversations following his suspension from the party.